 To complement our next-generation gene editing technologies, we are also making significant investments in a broad suite of delivery technologies designed to deliver gene editing or other nucleic acid payloads to the right cells and enable potentially curative therapy.
-These delivery technologies include ex vivo modalities, such as electroporation, as well as in vivo modalities such as LNPs and viral vectors.
+These delivery technologies include ex vivo electroporation, nonviral vectors such as LNPs, and viral vectors such as AAVs.
 In our pipeline, we have initially focused on applications of these technologies where their delivery capabilities have already been clinically-validated by third parties, such as ex vivo editing of blood stem cells and LNP delivery to the liver.
-Longer term, we are also investing in more innovative delivery options, such as LNPs that could target other organs beyond the liver, or novel viral vectors.
+Longer term, we are also investing in more innovative delivery options, such as LNPs that could target other organs beyond the liver, or novel viral vectors beyond AAV.
 We have also developed critical enabling capabilities such as mRNA manufacturing and cell processing for autologous and allogeneic cell therapy.